soofka/netlify-plugin-chromium/README.md

 12:37:58 AM: ​
 12:37:58 AM: (./src/netlify-plugin-chromium onPreBuild completed in 31.8s)
 ```

+### Plugin and environmental variables
+By default, this plugin will set value of environmental variable `CHROME_PATH` to location of local copy of Chromium binaries.
+This change is required by many tools relying on Chromium to be able to find it and launch it successfully (such as Lighthouse).
+However, you can opt out of this change by setting `setChromePathInEnv` parameter to `false`.

+*(In that case it is likely that you'd like to set this variable by yourself.
+Path to Chromium is exposed in build logs.
+Chromium is installed separately with each build, but typically it should be at the same location.
+You can take it from build logs, set it manually, disable `setChromePathInEnv` parameter, re-run the build, and expect it to work properly.)*

 ### Usage examples
 - [coronavirus-tracker](https://github.com/soofka/coronavirus-tracker) uses this plugin to automatically run [Lighthouse CI](https://github.com/GoogleChrome/lighthouse-ci) tests for each build.